Binoculars for stargazing: Our top 6 tips

 1. Binoculars are a better place to start than telescopes

 The fact is that most people who think they want to buy a telescope would be better off using binoculars for a year or so instead.
-That’s because first-time telescope users often find themselves completely confused – and ultimately put off – by the dual tasks of learning the use a complicated piece of equipment (the ‘scope) while at the same time learning to navigate an unknown realm (the night sky).
+That’s because first-time telescope users often find themselves completely confused – and ultimately put off – by the dual tasks of learning to use a complicated piece of equipment while at the same time learning to navigate the night sky.

 Beginning stargazers often find that an ordinary pair of binoculars – available from any discount store – can give them the experience they’re looking for.
 After all, in astronomy, magnification and light-gathering power let you see more of what’s up there.
-Even a moderate form of power, like those provided by a pair of 7×50 binoculars, reveals 7 times as much information as the unaided eye can see.
+Even a moderate form of power, like those provided by a pair of 7×50 binoculars, reveals seven times as much information as the unaided eye can see.

 You also need to know where to look.
 Many people start with a planisphere as they begin their journey making friends with the stars.

 You can purchase a planisphere at the EarthSky store.
 Also consider our Astronomy Kit, which has a booklet on what you can see with your binoculars.

 2. Start with a small, easy-to-use size

 Don’t buy a huge pair of binoculars to start.
 Unless you mount them on a tripod, they’ll shake and make your view of the heavens wobbly.
 A pair of 7×50 binoculars are optimum for budding astronomers.
 You can see a lot, and you can hold them steadily enough that jitters don’t spoil your view of the sky.
 Plus, they’re very useful for daylight pursuits, like birdwatching.
 If 7x50s are too big for you – or if you want binoculars for a child – try 7x35s.